DealScorerDealScorer

 Pest Control

-• Commercial contractsRestaurants, property managers, food facilities
+• Commercial contractsRestaurants, property managers, HOAs

-• One-time / specialty (wildlife, bedbugs)Premium trip charges; price-insensitive demand
+• One-time & specialty (wildlife, mosquito)$250–$300 trip charges typical

 Rule of Thumb